Webpage of Jakub Smolik

 References

-- my-papers - a collection of math related texts I have written over the years; most of them are in Czech
+- my-papers - a collection of math related texts I have written over the years

 - mff-notes - notes from various university courses I have taken